Mike Bell (wrestler): World Wrestling Federation/Entertainment (1992–2003)

-Bell worked as a jobber for WWE (then-designated, the World Wrestling Federation, or, WWF) during the early-1990s, even performing on its flagship TV show, Monday Night Raw.
+Bell worked as a jobber for WWE (then named the World Wrestling Federation, or WWF) during the early-1990s, even performing on its flagship TV show, Monday Night Raw.
 Like many jobbers of that era, Bell worked on a match-by-match substructure for the WWF, never being under continuous contract with the promotion.
 He would occasionally tag team with fellow jobber Tony DeVito, even teaming with him upon Bell's debut, where they lost to The Natural Disasters.

 Bell faced various wrestlers such as The Undertaker, Razor Ramon, The 1-2-3 Kid, and Owen Hart, all in a losing effort.
 During his time in the company, he additionally used steroids to stand out against the other wrestlers, but this further led to increasing drug use and depression.
 This was featured in the documentary Bigger, Stronger, Faster.
 It can also be seen in Prescription Thugs, a documentary created by his brother about prescription drug abuse in America.
-As the company stopped calling and Bell never obtained a full time contract, he said "I had a bottle of liquid lead, a bottle of nyquil, and like four boxes of sleeping pills.
+As the company stopped calling and Bell never obtained a full-time contract, he said, "I had a bottle of liquid lead, a bottle of NyQuil, and like four boxes of sleeping pills.
 I went down to the river, down by the railroad tracks, parked my car and took everything.
-There’s no way I should be alive right now", indicating he was going to commit suicide.
+There's no way I should be alive right now", indicating he was going to commit suicide.

 Aside from his run in the 90s, Bell was best known in the wrestling community for an incident with Perry Saturn during a taped WWF match for Jakked/Metal on May 17, 2001.
 Bell and Saturn both botched a snapmare armdrag, causing Saturn to land on the mat head first.
 Saturn legitimately attacked Bell in retaliation for this perceived lack of professionalism and in-ring ethic, at one point tossing Bell out of the ring and causing Bell himself to land on his head on the safety mat.
 Neither performer sustained serious injury, and both were able to resume their respective roles and finish the match as planned, without most spectators realizing what had actually happened.
 Saturn would be punished by management for the incident as he would suffer a kayfabe concussion and fall in love with a mop aptly named Moppy.
 Bell's final match with the company was on October 13, 2003, where he and brother Mark teamed up to face Garrison Cade and Mark Jindrak in a losing effort.